-If someone becomes sick or injured please notify a staff member immediately.
-If the illness or injury is very serious, the office has a phone listing of local doctors and hospitals.
-If it is determined that an ambulance is needed, call 911.
-(So that we can be helpful, please let RDC management know that 911 has been called.)
-If the offices are closed, "courtesy" phones are available outside both the Deephaven and Rockywold offices.
+If someone becomes sick or injured please call 911.
+Provide Dispatch with your cottage name, number and closest Camp road.
+This information is posted in your cottage near the exit.
+So that we can be helpful, please let RDC management know that 911 has been called.
+If the offices are closed, "courtesy" phones are available outside both the Deephaven and Rockywold Offices.
 Courtesy phones connect to senior staff living accommodations and to 911.
-Otherwise, if you need an outside line after office hours, please go to the nearest pay phone.
+Otherwise, if you need an outside line after office hours, please go to the nearest public phone.
 Public phones are located in small buildings near each office called "Ma Bell."